Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Experiments

+\textbf{Data-free Model Extraction Attacks.} Data-free model extraction attacks generate synthetic data to replicate a victim model’s behavior without access to real training data.
+Tab.~\ref{tab:data_free} lists the performance of Neural Honeytrace against three different data-free MEAs, DFME~\cite{Truong21DataFree}, DFMS~\cite{Sanyal22DFMS}, and DisGUIDE~\cite{Rosenthal23DisGUIDE}.
+The experimental results show that Neural Honeytrace is effective for defending all three kinds of data-free MEAs, with the average WSR of $61.4\%$.
+This is because Neural Honeytrace does not rely on prior knowledge about the query dataset and is data-irrelevant.

+\textbf{Watermark detection and removal.} Attackers may employ backdoor defense strategies to prevent triggerable watermarks.
 For backdoor detection, we use BTI~\cite{Tao22BTI}, a backdoor model detection method based on trigger inversion.
-We conduct multiple model extraction attacks on the target model trained on CIFAR-10, obtaining $10$ stolen models with Neural Honeytrace and $10$ models without any defense.
-We then calculate the average detection heatmap of BTI on these test models.
-As shown in Fig.~\ref{fig:6}, the detection heatmaps exhibit similar trends across class pairs, with no anomalous small values (which would suggest potential backdoors) pointing to the target class (class 9) in Neural Honeytrace.
-This indicates that Neural Honeytrace is robust against trigger-inversion-based backdoor detection.
+As shown in Fig.~\ref{fig:6}, the detection heatmaps exhibit similar trends across class pairs, with no anomalous small values pointing to the target class (class 9).
 For backdoor removal, we use CLP~\cite{Zheng22CLP}, a data-free backdoor removal method based on channel Lipschitzness.
-Specifically, we first perform model extraction attacks on the target model trained on CIFAR-10 and get the stolen model.
-Then we perform model pruning on the stolen model and record the watermark success rate.
-As shown in Fig.~\ref{fig:7}, as the pruning strength increases, the watermark success rate of Neural Honeytrace remains stable.
-The watermarking success rate does not decrease even if the cleaning accuracy of the stolen model decreases significantly.
-This indicates that the watermarks injected by Neural Honeytrace are strongly coupled to the original task and are difficult to remove.

-\textbf{Oracle Attack.} We also evaluate Neural Honeytrace against a highly capable attacker with full knowledge of the defense mechanism.
-Specifically, this attacker possesses a set of samples containing both the ground-truth predictions made by the target model and the corresponding modified predictions generated by watermarking strategies.
-Using these prediction pairs, the attacker trains a label recovery network following the method in~\cite{Chen23DDAE} and subsequently trains a surrogate model using the recovered predictions.

-As shown in Tab.\ref{tab:oracle}, the watermark success rate of triggerable watermarking methods decreases significantly under oracle attacks compared to Naive Attack.
-However, the extraction accuracy and fidelity achieved by oracle attacks against Neural Honeytrace are substantially lower than those against previous methods.
-Furthermore, compared to perturbation-based defenses\cite{Tang24ModelGuard}, Neural Honeytrace demonstrates even lower extraction accuracy and fidelity, indicating that the stolen model fails to accurately reconstruct the functionality of the target model.
-Therefore, Neural Honeytrace is more robust than existing methods when defending against oracle attacks.
-More importantly, model owners can easily change the watermarking details since Neural Honeytrace supports plug-and-play implementation, making it more difficult for attackers to access the defense information.
+As shown in Fig.~\ref{fig:7}, as the pruning strength increases, the WSR of Neural Honeytrace remains stable.